 See Citation and Style Guides above.

 Online information sources, arranged in broad categories.
-Selected by University Libraries staff as starting points for University students (includes online books, databases, websites, and more).
+Selected by Harrison Libraries staff as starting points for University students (includes online books, databases, websites, and more).
 Subject Guides.

 Formally controlled and applied terms to describe the subject of a book or article.
 Used to focus a search particularly when keyword searching is not successful.
 Ask a librarian for assistance.